How to Calculate Statistical Significance

 The alternative hypothesis, on the other hand, states that there is an effect of tempting fate on people's beliefs that Jon will be accepted to Stanford.

-First, both hypotheses are often more useful in theory than in practice.
-Researchers rarely write down their null and alternative hypotheses.
-Instead, the hypotheses are implicit or assumed as part of statistical analysis.
+Both the null and alternative hypotheses are often more useful in theory than in practice.
+There are two reasons why.
+First, researchers rarely write down their hypotheses (although they are increasingly likely to pre-register their ideas and study materials).
+Quite often, the null and alternative hypotheses are implicit or assumed as part of statistical analysis.

 Second, the null and alternative hypotheses apply to the population the researcher is studying, not the sample.
-Even though researchers rely on the samples they collect for data, the hypotheses they test and the models underlying them are assumed to occur at the population level (i.e., to people outside of the sample).
+Even though researchers rely on samples for data, the hypotheses they test and the models underlying them are assumed to occur at the population level (i.e., to people outside of the sample).

-2. Set a threshold for statistical significance
+2. Set a Threshold for Statistical Significance

 Setting a threshold for statistical significance should occur within the context of your study's goals.
 If you are conducting a study for business, the significance level you adopt should be informed by how you plan to use the data.
 How important is the decision you're trying to make?
 What are the consequences of getting the decision wrong?
 How valuable is the course of action you plan to take if you are right?
 The answers to these questions might lead you to adopt a very conservative significance level or a more liberal one, perhaps even topping .10 or .20.